B1.1Phase out operational carbon from new buildings

 Description

-There are two main tools available to local governments to improve energy efficiency and reduce carbon pollution from new buildings.
+There are two primary tools available to local governments to improve energy efficiency and reduce carbon pollution from new buildings.

-The BC Energy Step Code is a component of the BC Building Code that provides a pathway of incremental energy performance “steps” to achieve net zero energy ready construction by 2032.
-The City adopted Energy Step Code requirements in 2019 to improve the energy efficiency of new buildings.
-Going forward, the City can adopt higher “steps” of the Energy Step Code to continue to advance high performance new buildings in Surrey.
-High performance, energy efficient buildings improve comfort and reduce energy costs for residents.
+The BC Energy Step Code, a component of the BC Building Code, outlines a series of incremental energy performance “steps” that lead to net-zero energy ready construction by 2032.
+The City adopted Step Code requirements in 2019 to enhance the energy efficiency of new buildings.
+Going forward, Surrey can adopt higher steps ahead of the provincial timeline to continue advancing high-performance construction.
+These buildings not only reduce energy use and emissions but also improve occupant comfort and help lower utility costs for residents.

-By updating Energy Step Code requirements and adopting the Zero Carbon Step Code, the City can ensure new buildings are constructed to be energy efficient and low carbon.
+By updating its Energy Step Code requirements and adopting the Zero Carbon Step Code, the City can ensure that new buildings in Surrey are both energy efficient and low carbon.

 Tasks